Elkady874/FWDproject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
 ## purpose
 it illustate whhat i hhave learned and during these course
+## conests of 8 compponents
+you can accesss under /src/app/component
+## 2 modells
+/src/app/modell
 ## number of pages
 this app consists of main 3 pages (productlist,cart,itemdetails) you can naviate using routes
 ## what should I do